Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Results

 \subsubsection{AI Reliance}

 Results from the accuracy analysis indicated that participants relied on AI inappropriately in the \ARAI condition.
-Quantitative analysis confirms this pattern: we observed a significant difference between \mapAI and \ARAI, with participants showing less appropriate reliance on AI in \ARAI (\autoref{fig:Q_Rely_Result}a).
+Quantitative analysis on the AI Reliance measure confirms this pattern: we observed a significant difference between \mapAI and \ARAI, with participants showing less appropriate reliance on AI in \ARAI (\autoref{fig:Q_Rely_Result}a).
 This finding again \textbf{contradicts our second hypothesis H2}.

 Inappropriate reliance on AI can be either over-reliance or under-reliance.
-To examine which pattern dominated participants' interactions with AI in \ARAI, we separately analyzed trials of over-reliance and under-reliance. \autoref{fig:Q_Rely_Result}b and c depict the average occurrences of over- and under-reliance, respectively, per eight trials.
+To examine which pattern dominated participants' interactions with AI in \ARAI, we separately analyzed trials of over-reliance and under-reliance. \autoref{fig:Q_Rely_Result}b and c depict the average occurrences of over- and under-reliance, respectively, per block (8 trials).